DiegoM-DEV/MITServer/README.md

 - /leave-room<br>
   Leave a room, the server asks the client which room to leave.
 - /send-message<br>
   Send message to all members of the room.
-Firts, the server asks the client which room thay want to send a message to.
+First, the server asks the client which room thay want to send a message to.
 Then, it asks which message they want to send.
+- /send-private-message<br>
+  Send a private message to a single user.
+First, the server asks the client which client they want to send the message to.
+Then, it asks which message they want to send.<br>

 **Warning**: Because of the limited time available, not all errors have been handled.
 Please pay attention when entering the room name in the commands.